Self

 6.7A small town in Salento, some Soviet rock bands, CCCP and an 8-day trip between Moscow and Leningrad.
 The incredible story of a tour between two worlds that would never be the same again.

-6.0A police inspector suspects a serial killer is afoot in the university city of Bologna, luring in his victims through online video chats before murdering them and assuming their identity.
+6.0A detective suspects an unreported serial killer is preying on the population of a college town, luring in his victims through online video chats and assuming their identity after the murder.

 6.3Bologna, 1976.
 The paths of two aimless young friends intertwine with those of Radio Alice, a pirate radio politically aligned with the leftist student movement.